nico-corthorn/public-portfolio/README.md

 **Overview**

-This program scrapes US stock market information, computes factor exposures, detects outliers, scales the factors appropriately.
+This program scrapes US stock market information, computes factor exposures, detects outliers and standardize factors appropriately.
 The next step is to write the code for computing cross-sectional regressions.
-The final steps will be to forecast alpha and risk, in order to give as inputs to an optimization model.
+The final steps will be to forecast alpha and risk, in order to give as inputs to an optimization model that outputs the portfolio weights.

 **Code structure**